Tejasxroy/Prodigy_Task_5/README.md

 ✔ **Severity Analysis** - Determines factors contributing to severe accidents.
 ✔ **Geographical Analysis** - Maps accident hotspots in the U.S.
 ✔ **Weather Impact** - Analyzes how rain, fog, and temperature influence accidents.

+✔ **Identified high-risk accident zones and peak accident hours.**

+✔ **Explored impact of weather and road conditions on accident severity.**

+✔ **Built an ML model with 80% accuracy to predict accident severity levels.**

 ---